Details:

 Cynthia Talmadge

-Cynthia Talmadge was born in 1989 in New York City.
-She holds a BFA in painting from the Rhode Island School of Design.
+Cynthia Talmadge was born in 1989 in New York City, NY.
+She holds a BFA in painting from the Rhode Island School of Design in Providence, RI.

-Solo exhibitions of her work include: Seven Sisters at Carl Kostyal in Milan, Italy; Four Courtroom Outfits of Anna Delvey at Soft Opening in London, UK; 1076 Madison at 56 Henry in New York City; As the World Turns at Halsey McKay Gallery in New York City; and Leaves Of Absence at 56 Henry in New York City; among others.
+She has mounted solo exhibitions at Carl Kostyal in Milan, Italy; Soft Opening in London, UK; 56 Henry in New York City, NY; Halsey McKay Gallery in New York City, NY; and elsewhere.

-Her work has been written about in numerous publications, including: Art in America Magazine; The New York Times; The New Yorker; Artforum; Cultured Magazine; and HyperAllergic; among others.
+Her work has been written about in publications such as Art in America Magazine, The New York Times, The New Yorker, Artforum, Cultured Magazine, and Hyperallergic, among others.

 Cynthia Talmadge: